Kurrawong/anufnp-infra/README.md

 UpdateLayoutConfig($c4ShapeInRow="2", $c4BoundaryInRow="1")
 ```

+- Fuseki and Prez are docker containers executed by Podman, managed by systemd,
+- Prez-UI static files are served by nginx,
+- nginx is installed on the host and runs as a systemd service,
+- certbot is used to generate a letsencrypt signed SSL certificate for the given domain,
+- a cron job is created for certbot to automatically renew the SSL certificate.

 ## Usage

-Build the Prez-UI static files for the prez-ui custom theme
+First off, you need to build the Prez-UI static files for the prez-ui custom theme

 > [!NOTE]
 > `https://your-vm-domain/api` must be the endpoint where the Prez API will be accessible.